Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 your depth, and require the help of a security professional.

 If you're writing banking software, your software better be pretty damn secure.
+You should understand the security threat model of your software, you should have security professionals review your code, you should have a security team run regular penetration tests on your code, you should have an incident response plan.
+You should ALWAYS sacrifice new features for security.
+This is not a "move fast and break things" environment.

 If you're writing code for an ice cream machine that doesn't connect to the internet, your code doesn't have to be secured to nearly the same level.
+For that kind of a project, you can do the minimum required to reasonably secure your code, and that's good enough.
+If someone finds a way to hack an ice cream machine that doesn't connect to the internet, the impact of that is minimal to none.

 Lastly, when you have the choice between taking 2 different approaches to solve a problem, if all other things are equal, choose the option that is more likely